Chadkendu/alx-low_level_programming/README.md

 c functions and nested loops - Project 3 c debugging - Project 4
-c more functions and nested loops - Project 5 c pointers and arrays and strings - Project 6
+c more functions and nested loops - Project 5 c pointers, arrays and strings - Project 6 c more pointers, arrays and strings - Project 7